Proxies & Password Pusher

 • These IPs are automatically added to the trusted proxies list

-• IP ranges are fetched from Cloudflare’s official endpoints:
+• IP ranges are fetched from Cloudflare’s official endpoints

 Note: This adds a small delay (up to 15 seconds per request) on application startup while fetching IPs.
-The requests have a 15-second timeout each.

-Manual Cloudflare Configuration
+Manual Configuration

-Then add them to PWP__TRUSTED_PROXIES or settings.yml as shown above.
+Then add them to PWP__TRUSTED_PROXIES or settings.yml.

 Troubleshooting

-Generated URLs are incorrect
+Generated URLs are Incorrect

 Symptoms: